On the front page of The Dispatch, 10 years ago ...

-Partly cloudy skies early will give way to cloudy skies late.
-Low 38F.
-Winds S at 5 to 10 mph.
+A few passing clouds.
+Low 29F.
+Winds W at 5 to 10 mph.

 {{description}}